prialmeida/tippyApp/README.md

 Describe any challenges encountered while building the app.

 - To change the default was hard.
 The design is a challenge for me I created for Iphone 8, but I need to learn how to look good in all Iphones
-- Also, I could not remember the bill amount across app restart.

 ## License